 Right… but it gets more interesting when we start striving to increase the quality and efficiency of our guitar-making work.
 When you start to look deeper, or simply just when you begin to get a little more experience under your belt (and make a few mistakes to learn from), it becomes apparent that matching the right tape with the right lutherie task is critical to putting us in an advantageous position, not to mention helping us do our best work.

-That lead me to the ubiquitous brown tape sold by many luthier supply companies, which was good until I began to use superglue to install my bindings.
-Making that change lead to a whole new exploration and understanding of tapes.
+That led me to the ubiquitous brown tape sold by many luthier supply companies, which was good until I began to use super glue to install my bindings.
+Making that change led to a whole new exploration and understanding of tapes.

-Not long into my career I learned the very hard lesson about adhesive strength and how too much can be a bad thing for both finishes and wood grain in soft woods.
+Not long into my career, I learned a very hard lesson about adhesive strength and how too much can be bad for finishes and wood grain in softwoods.
 Thankfully, through it all, I found some great solutions for this issue, too.
 It’s been about 20 years of trial and error, experimenting, and making some pretty decent mistakes.
-Eventually, I found a few helpful solutions to get some great results with my guitar building work.
+Eventually, I found a few helpful solutions to get some great results with my guitar-building work.

 Tape For Guitar Fretwork